60 Years of Miracles at Ivy Green

 Not long after the Broadway run, Patty Duke visited Tuscumbia to experience Ivy Green.
 While in Tuscumbia, she was interviewed by Lyn Wagnon, who, along with Ward Wagnon, ran the Starmaker Community Playhouse in Tuscumbia.
 The idea for producing The Miracle Worker on the grounds of Ivy Green was born.

 The Miracle Worker opened at Ivy Green on June 29, 1962 to a capacity crowd.
 It was a hit, and a yearly tradition began on the Ivy Green grounds.
 A month later, the Academy Award winning film of The Miracle Worker, produced by Fred Coe, directed by Arthur Penn, and starring Anne Bancroft and Patty Duke, was released.

 Ten years after the first performance on the grounds, a tragic fire struck Ivy Green on April 8, 1972, and many of the props for The Miracle Worker that were stored in the attic of the Keller Shrine were destroyed.
 In only a few months, a new stage would need to be built on the other side of the lawn, a new lighting system would be needed, and the seating would need to be changed.
 The Miracle Worker faced closure, but after much deliberation, the decision was made.
 “The show must go on.”

-In 2020, the coronavirus pandemic shut down Ivy Green to tours for the first time since 1952.
-Without revenue from tours and with gathering restrictions in place, The Miracle Worker once again faced cancellation, but again, the decision was made that “the show must go on” even if the audience has to abide by social distancing.
-We are committed to keeping the show going for decades to come.
+In 2020, the coronavirus pandemic shut down Ivy Green to tours for the first time since it opened as a museum in 1954.
+Without revenue from tours and with gathering restrictions in place, The Miracle Worker once again faced cancellation, but again, the decision was made that “the show must go on”.
+You are watching a play that has been performed on these grounds every summer since 1962.
+Now, more than ever, we are committed to keeping the miracle alive for generations to come.